taw00/manuscript-css/README-structure-summary.md

-The default fonts used by the manuscript are ones selected to conform to what is expected—namely Times New Roman (or close equivalents), but also Arial and Courier New, depending on need.
+The default fonts used by the manuscript are ones selected to conform to what is expected—namely Times New Roman (or close equivalents), but also Arial and Courier Prime, depending on need.

 You really don't need to import new typefaces (your computer should know how to handle a request for any one of those), but if you want to explore my open